 Antonio is an alumnus of the UWC short Course in Lithuania 1994, and a former educator at UWC Atlantic, in Wales.
 He is currently undertaking a MSc in Sports Management in Lisbon, after spending 15 years working in inner-city London schools as Head of Geography & Pastoral Care.
 Over the years he has volunteered with national committees as well as supported the making of several UWC Short Courses worldwide.
 When he’s not traveling or visiting family, you will find him working/volunteering at sports events or enjoying good food and the outdoors.

 Karina González Sánchez Media & Communications

 Karina is originally from Mexico.
 She graduated from UWC-USA in 2013 and completed her studies in International Business at the University of North Carolina.
-She is currently based in Dublin, Ireland, working in marketing for Facebook.
+She is currently based in Paris, France, working in at a startup.
 She is interested in youth development and is an active member of the UWC Irish National Committee.
 She loves dancing, singing and playing volleyball.

 Imane Maghrani Welfare Coordinator

 Imane is originally from Morocco, but was born and raised in the Netherlands.
 She currently lives in London and works for a youth charity that empowers young people to live, learn and earn to the fullest of their potential.
 She previously studied World Politics and Global Justice as well as Global Migration, was a participant in Together for Development in 2011-2012 and was a facilitator in 2018-2019.
 Imane loves being surrounded by music, books and food, and is most passionate about people, being inspired by them andsupporting them to live their best lives.
 One of her favourite things is discussing a good idea, and if that can be done over some food… even better!

 Nono Nhlabatsi Logistics Coordinator